hoangvvo/benzene/docs/ws/PROTOCOL.md

 As WebSockets will pass through standard HTTP headers, you may choose to include authentication detail in the headers.
 Unfortunately, since the WebSocket API disallows header customization, it is limited.

-If you do have session authentication in one of the previous HTTP requests, chances are you have cookie, which will be sent along during the WebSocket handshake.
+If you do have session authentication in one of the previous HTTP requests, chances are you have the `Cookie` header, which will be sent along during the WebSocket handshake.

 You can either do this using [this approach in `websockets/ws` documentation](https://github.com/websockets/ws#client-authentication) or in `@benzene/ws` [`options.context`](/ws/?id=context)